dahmide/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: Lists all files in the given order <br>
 12-iamafile: Prints the type of file <br>
 13-symbolic_link: Create a symbolic link the the current directory <br>
-14-copy_html: Copy all html from working directory to parent working directory
+14-copy_html: Copy all html from working directory to parent working directory <br>
+100-lets_move: Move all files that begin with an uppercase <br>